 In Key Stage 2, the children look at refining the skills and developing their techniques within differing sporting activities.
 They are taught the skills and techniques through gymnastics (Key Steps routine), games (tag rugby and basketball), fitness (circuit training), athletics and striking field games.

-Children in the EYFS Foundation Stage (Nursery and Reception classes) also work very cloesly with Mr. Devereux and follow a programme of activities, both indoors and outside, to provide experiences to develop motor skills and physical development in line with the Early Years Foundation Stage Curriculum Guidance.
+Children in the EYFS Foundation Stage (Nursery and Reception classes) also work very closely with Miss McCarthy and follow a programme of activities, both indoors and outside, to provide experiences to develop motor skills and physical development in line with the Early Years Foundation Stage Curriculum Guidance.